learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-And finally there's the `ldapSearch` function that's invoked above by the `handler` function.
+Finally, there's the `ldapSearch` function that's invoked above by the `handler` function.

 The `ldapSearch` function takes a username and password as an argument and makes an [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) request for a user entry with the given username and password — if such an entry exists, the function returns a [UserInfo](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#userinfo-v1beta1-authentication-k8s-io) object containing the user identity, else it returns `nil`.